1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Customer Service: 800.544.0155

 See All Authors »

-He has been selected by InvestmentNews as one of the top 40 financial service professionals under the age of 40 and was also selected by The American Bar Association as one of the top 40 Young Attorneys in the country.
-In 2017, Trusts & Estates Journal awarded Professor Hopkins the Distinguished Author Award for his article on the Department of Labor Fiduciary Rule.
+InvestmentNews named him one of the top 40 financial service professionals under the age of 40 and he was also selected by The American Bar Association as one of the country's top 40 Young Attorneys.
+In 2017, Trusts & Estates Journal awarded Hopkins the Distinguished Author Award for his article on the Department of Labor Fiduciary Rule.
 He holds his LLM in Taxation from Temple University School of Law and his J.D. from Villanova University School of Law.

 Many Americans have nothing saved for retirement and instead rely heavily on their Social Security benefits.
 In fact, Social Security is the primary source of income for about 60% of retirees and i...